 Can I earn with Fetch on Dollar Tree receipts?

 Yes.
-Snap eligible receipts in the Fetch app to earn points.
+Snap your Dollar Tree receipts in the Fetch app to earn points.
 Enable eReceipts for digital orders and check the app for current offers.

 Live rewarded, one receipt at a time

-Dollar Tree is full of smart buys, crafty glow-ups, and quick wins.
+Dollar Tree delivers real value on every aisle.
 Pair that with Fetch and you’ll earn on the things you’re already doing, no heavy lifting required.

 Ready to earn on your next haul?
-Download Fetch, activate offers, snap your receipt, and live rewarded.
+Download Fetch and activate your offers.
+Snap your receipt and live rewarded.

 Subscribe